acuartango/ESP32_experiments/README.md

 # List files
-# ampy --port /dev/ttyUSB0 ls
+sudo ampy --port /dev/ttyUSB0 ls boot.py
-boot.py

 # We download the code of this library in our linux: